 Criteria: Candidates must be scholars who will contribute to diversity in higher education through their teaching, research or service and who will have a doctorate awarded by the start of the appointment.

-Administered by: Office of the Vice Provost for the Faculty
+Administered by: Office of the Vice Provost and Dean of Graduate Education

 Due Date: November 1